freeCodeCamp/guide/src/pages/computer-science/compilers/index.md

 If there are errors in your source code, the compiler detects them.
 This stops the compilation process.
 Even after the compiler converts the code, the converted code can still fail when it's running.

 #### More Information:
-<a href="https://medium.freecodecamp.org/a-gentler-introduction-to-programming-707453a79ee8" target="_blank">Matt Adesanya's "A Gentler Introduction to Programming"</a> covers compilers vs. interpreters, along with other basic programming concepts.
+[Matt Adesanya's "A Gentler Introduction to Programming"](https://medium.freecodecamp.org/a-gentler-introduction-to-programming-707453a79ee8) covers compilers vs. interpreters, along with other basic programming concepts.